edakturk14/hyperlane-developer-workshop/README.md

 ### **5. Interact with the Hyperlane UI & Verify the Warp Route**

-Once the contracts are deployed, you can manage and test the warp route through the Hyperlane UI.
+Once the contracts are deployed, you can manage and test the warp route through the Hyperlane UI and the [SuperBridge Playground](https://hyperlane.superbridge.app/).

-You can also use the SuperBridge Sandbox that will allow you to test the warp route.